vfmd/vfmd-spec/spec/for_implementers.md

 ### code block

-A code block element can be formed by a sequence of _lines_, where each _line_ in the sequence is either a _blank line_ or a _line_ beginning with four or more _space_ characters.
+Each line in the  _block-element line sequence_ for a code block element shall either be a _blank line_ or a _line_ beginning with four or more _space_ characters.

-For each line in the sequence of _lines_, the leading four _space_ characters are removed, if present, and the resulting sequence of _lines_, separated by _line breaks_, forms the content of the code block.
+For each line in the _block-element line sequence_, the leading four _space_ characters are removed, if present, and the resulting sequence of _lines_, separated by _line breaks_, forms the content of the code block.

 For example, if the following sequence of _lines_ form the code block